Is this your first visit to our website? On this page, you’ll find answers to some frequently asked questions about our spiritual community.

 What happens at a Sunday service?

 Our Sunday services begin with attendees meeting each other and then a sharing of announcements, followed by the welcoming of any guests and then our opening song.
 Then, our Spiritual Leader (or guest speaker) does the opening prayer, which is followed by the sacred reading of the day and our special music of the day.
 Afterward, the message of the day is shared, followed by a meditation.
 Lastly, we receive our donations and close with a song and prayer.
-Attendees are then welcome to receive prayer or hands-on healing from our chaplains or they might join us for a snack on our café patio or they might choose to walk our labyrinth or enjoy any other part of our sacred grounds.
+Attendees are then welcome to receive prayer or hands-on healing from our chaplains or they might join us for conversation on our café patio or they might choose to walk our labyrinth or enjoy any other part of our sacred grounds.
 Whatever the case, our attendees are usually amazed at the depth of love, healing, and learning they can experience at Unity of Sedona.

 As a first-time visitor, what can I expect?